Reda Sadki is a chief executive with lifelong experience in forging multi-disciplinary teams to invent and execute new

 Reda’s conviction now is that “learning is the final frontier of the digital transformation”.
 In a knowledge-based society, how we come to know is the key to our ability to survive, sustain and thrive.
 New approaches for learning, talent and leadership are vital to shape humanity and society for the better.

-Parallel to his professional career, Reda was for 18 years an HIV educator, advocate and activist, starting in 1995 to produce over 500 weekly editions of Survivre au sida (Surviving AIDS), the only community-based radio show by and for families struggling to survive poverty, racism, and the pandemic – and training people living with HIV and those who love them how to do radio.
+Parallel to his professional career, Reda was for 18 years an HIV educator, advocate and activist, starting in 1995 to produce over 500 weekly editions of Survivre au sida (Surviving AIDS), the only community-based radio show by and for families struggling to survive poverty, racism, and the HIV pandemic.
 In 2003, he founded the Comité Maghreb-Afrique des familles pour survivre au sida (the ‘Committee of Families’), the first multi-racial family-based organization to advocate for equality in health care and dignity for moms, dads, and kids infected or affected by the virus.
 Many of Reda’s deepest convictions about the ability of people to learn in order to both survive and grow are rooted in this experience.
-Click below to listen to an audio clip in English about this experience.
+Click below to listen to a report by Radio France International (RFI) in English about his work.